mistervinster/CS5510FinalProject/README.md

 ## Setup Instructions
 *Note: Setup is non-trivial.
 Try using a laptop and robot that are already set up, if possible.*

-*Another note: this program currently works only with a Windows laptop.
+*Another note:  The laptop portion of this program currently works only with a Windows laptop.
 It has been tested on Windows 11, although earlier versions may also work.*

 1. Set up SSH between the laptop and the robot as demonstrated [here](https://www.youtube.com/watch?v=Wx7WPDnwcDg).
 1. Edit `~/.ssh/config` on the robot as needed.